simov/purest/README.md

 ## Async Await

-Here is how you can use `async/await` with the *promisified* Purest instance:
+You can use `async/await` with the *promisified* Purest instance as well:

 ```js
 import 'babel/polyfill'